-In addition to these designations, nuclear tests are also often classified according to the purpose of the test itself.
-Israel is widely believed to have a sizeable nuclear arsenal, although it has never tested it, unless it participates in Vela.
-Growing global concern about the consequences of atmospheric tests, including the effects of strontium-90 on nursing mothers and their babies, was a catalyst for the conclusion of the Partial Test Ban Treaty in 1963, which banned nuclear tests in the atmosphere, underwater and in space but not underground.
+For example, some tests are openly political in intention and serve as a public declaration of a nation's nuclear status.
+Other tests are conducted for research purposes or to assess the effects of radiation on people and the environment.
+Israel is widely believed to have a sizeable nuclear arsenal but has never tested it unless it participates in Vela.
+Growing global concern about the consequences of atmospheric tests, including the effects of strontium-90 on nursing mothers and their babies, led to the conclusion of the Partial Test Ban Treaty in 1963 which banned nuclear tests in the atmosphere, underwater, and in space but not underground.